-To best utilize this help section it is reccomended that you open it in a seperate tab or window for quick refererance.
+To best utilize this help section it is recommended that you open it in a separate tab or window for quick reference.

 Introduction and Main Menu

 The Council Minutes and Ordinances are available for public access from the Village website using a software program called Filebound.
-When you click on the link it will take you to the program and allow you access.
+When you click on the link it will take you to the program and grant you access to the files.
 From the front page you will be asked if you want to view Minutes or Ordinances.
-When you select one you will be taken to a search screen.
+When you select a project, you will be taken to a search screen.
 Because the projects have different search criteria they must be searched differently.